ibm-cloud-architecture/refarch-cloudnative-resiliency/mysql-cluster/README.md

 #### Distributed privileges

-By default, when MySQL nodes start up, they execute the SQL script in `/usr/local/mysql/share/ndb_dist_priv.sql` and the stored procedure `mysql.mysql_cluster_move_privileges()` so that the mysql user tables are stored in the data nodes instead of locally in each of the sql nodes.
+In the provided Docker image, SQL nodes will execute the SQL script in `/usr/local/mysql/share/ndb_dist_priv.sql` and the stored procedure `mysql.mysql_cluster_move_privileges()` so that the MySQL user tables are stored in the data nodes instead of locally in each of the SQL nodes.
+This means that a user created on one SQL node will be able to connect to any of the SQL nodes.

 Once the SQL node(s) come up, use the following commands on *one* of the SQL nodes to create a user that can connect to the database.